-Main Street New Loan Facility Main Street Expanded Loan Facility Main Street Priority Loan Facility ⊟igible Loans (i) \$35 million or (ii) an amount that, when added to the borrower's existing outstanding and undrawn available debt, does not exceed four times the borrower's adjusted 2019 EBITDA; 6. maximum loan size: the lesser of (i) \$300 million or (ii) an amount that, when added to the borrower's existing outstanding and undrawn available debt, does not exceed six times the borrower's adjusted 2019 EBITDA; 7. ranking: at the time of upsizing and at all times the upsized tranche is outstanding, the upsized tranche is senior to or pari passu with, in terms of priority and security, the Eligible Borrower's other loans or debt instruments, other than mortgage debt; and 8. prepayment: permitted without penalty. ranking: at the time of origination and at all times the loan is outstanding, the loan is senior to o pari passu with, in terms of priority and security, the borrow er's other loans or debt instruments, other than mortgage debt; and prepayment: permitted without penalty.
+Main Street New Loan Facility Main Street Expanded Loan Facility Main Street Priority Loan Facility Eligible Loans 6. maximum loan size: the lesser of (i) \$35 million or (ii) an amount that, when added to the borrow er's existing outstanding and undrawn available debt, does not exceed four times the borrow er's adjusted 2019 EBITDA; 7. ranking: the loan is not, at the time of origination or at any time during the term of the loan, contractually subordinated in terms of priority to any of the borrow er's other loans or debt instruments; and 8. prepayment: permitted without penalty.
+6. maximum loan size: the lesser of (i) \$300 million or (ii) an amount that, when added to the borrow er's existing outstanding and undrawn available debt, does not exceed six times the borrow er's adjusted 2019 EBITDA; 7. ranking: at the time of upsizing and at all times the upsized tranche is outstanding, the upsized tranche is senior to or pari passu with, in terms of priority and security, the Eligible Borrow er's other loans or debt instruments, other than mortgage debt; and 8. prepayment: permitted without penalty. loans or debt instruments, other than mortgage debt; and